TomasGarciaDev/TomasGarciaDev/README.md

 ### Hello, World!
 I am Tomas 👋

-I'm a Frontend Developer with 3+ years of experience working with React, Next.js, and CSS (SCSS, Tailwind, Styled Components).
-I have hands-on experience using TDD and writing tests with Cypress, Jest, and Testing Library.
-I’m also familiar with CI/CD pipelines, Docker, AWS deployments, and backend development using Node.js and Express.
+I am a Frontend Developer with 3 years of experience working with React, Next.js, and CSS (SCSS, Tailwind, Styled Components, etc…).
+I have good experience writing tests with Cypress, Jest, and Testing Library.
+I am also familiar with CI/CD pipelines, Docker, AWS deployments, and backend development using Node.js and Express.

 I enjoy turning functional requirements into practical solutions, working closely with designers to create user-friendly and visually appealing interfaces, and helping project managers with technical planning.
-Coming from a creative music career, I bring a fresh perspective, adaptability, and a focus on delivering meaningful, high-quality results.
+Coming from a creative musi

 -----